List of parliamentary boroughs and associated county constituencies 1832–1918

 This article lists parliamentary boroughs and associated county constituencies 1832–1918.
-The significance of this list is that during this period non-resident 40 shilling freeholders of (usually) land located in a borough, qualified for a parliamentary vote in the county.
+During this period, non-resident 40-shilling freeholders of (usually) land located in a borough qualified for a parliamentary vote in the county.

 Franchise provisions

 Amongst the qualifications for a county vote in United Kingdom parliamentary elections, which applied from 1832 until 1918, was the possession of a freehold estate of the annual value of 40 shillings.
 Residence on the property was not required from freeholders.
 A freehold situate in a Parliamentary borough qualified the owner for the county vote, unless it was in his own occupation.

 List of associated constituencies

 The list includes all county constituencies 1832–1885, even if there are no associated boroughs.
 From 1885 the county constituency is only listed if it is known to have been associated with a borough.

 The place of election was where the hustings were held; at which candidates were nominated, polling took place (before the introduction of multiple polling places in county constituencies) and where the result was announced.